 Beware!
 Career Changes Come With Salary Implications

 That's because the career change process is so involved.
-It takes so much effort to come up with a plan and eventually secure an interview, salary considerations are something that get placed on the temporary back-burner.
+It takes a lot of effort to come up with a plan and eventually secure an interview.
+Salary considerations are something that get placed on the temporary back-burner.

 But, if you've reached the point in the process where it's time to discuss salary, you've done something right and don't want things to unravel.